dmasior/service-go/README.md

 }'
 ```

-Open [openapi spec](./api.yaml) in https://editor.swagger.io to see the API docs.
+Open [api spec](./api.yaml) in https://editor.swagger.io to see the API docs.

 ## Running tests
-You can run the tests using the command line:

 ```sh
 make test